MichaelGrupp/MiniCommander/README.md

 * *check if all flags are valid*
 * *get parameters from flags*

+## Installation
+Just drop the header file "MiniCommander.hpp" in your project and include it in your program.

 ## Example Usage

-This code snippet shows how to use the command line interface functions offered by MiniCommander.
+This code example [test.cpp](https://github.com/MichaelGrupp/MiniCommander/blob/master/test/test.cpp) shows how to use the command line interface functions offered by MiniCommander:

 ```c++